 Facts & Stats

-Arts and culture are key economic drivers that contribute to local economies, build strong and healthy communities and create civic engagement and provincial pride.
+The arts and culture sector is a key economic driver that contributes to local economies; builds strong, vibrant communities; and creates civic engagement and provincial pride.

-According to the 2014 Provincial and Territorial Culture Satellite Account produced by Stats Canada:
+According to the Provincial and Territorial Culture Indicators, 2014 produced by Stats Canada:

 - In 2014, B.C.’s growth in culture gross domestic product (GDP) was higher than the national average.